-If you think your Brasil is looking stressed due to lack of humidity, then fill the saucer that sits under it with pebbles and water.
-Put the plant on the pebbles but make sure the drain holes and/or the bottom of the pot aren’t submerged in any water.
+If you think your Brasil looks stressed due to lack of humidity, fill the saucer that sits under it with pebbles and water.
+Put the plant on the pebble tray, but make sure the drain holes and/or the bottom of the pot aren’t submerged in any water.

-I’ve done a general Guide To Repotting Plants geared for beginning gardeners which you’ll find helpful.
+I’ve done a general Guide To Repotting Plants geared for beginning gardeners, which you’ll find helpful.

-I”ll top it all with a 1/4″ layer of worm compost (for extra richness).
+I topped it all with a 1/4″ layer of worm compost (for extra richness).

 - 1/2 potting soil, 1/2 coco fiber or peat moss

-- 1/2 potting soil, 1/2 orchid bark or coco chips
+- 1/2 potting soil, 1/2 orchid bark, or coco chips

 - 3/4 potting soil, 1/4 pumice or perlite